-These low FODMAP seasoned carrots make a simple and savory side dish.
+These low FODMAP seasoned carrots make a simple and savoury side dish.
 According to Monash University, carrots don’t have any FODMAPs.
 This means you can eat them freely without adding to your FODMAP load.

 You can also add potatoes to this recipe.
 The good news is, potatoes don’t have any FODMAPs either.
 This means you can make two FODMAP-free sides at once.

 These low FODMAP seasoned carrots work well with most roasted meats.
 I like to pair them with these FODMAP friendly breaded pork chops or a seasoned pot roast.
-They have a deep savory flavour, so try to pair them with heavier meals.
+They have a deep savoury flavour, so try to pair them with heavier meals.

 These savoury low fodmap seasoned carrots are the perfect pairing for any roasted meat.
 Stick them in the oven and 40 minutes later you’ll have a delicious low FODMAP side dish.

 - 1 lb mini potatoes, quartered *optional

 - 1 tbsp low FODMAP garlic infused oil

 - salt and pepper to taste